Open-Source-Model-Railway-Electronics/docs/automize_a_layout/automize_a_layout.md

 Logic is the brain between input and output.
 It decides what should happen next.
 Three common forms of logic exist:
 1. **Manual control** – you decide.
-2. **Central control** – the command station interprets DCC commands.
-3. **Computer control** – software like Rocrail, iTrain, or TrainController decides automatically.
+2. **Computer control** – software like Rocrail, iTrain, Train Tastic or TrainController decides automatically.

 When your system is automated, the computer takes over the logic, and the command station becomes a communication bridge.

 ### Blocks and Sections
 A **block** is a part of track where only one train may be at a time.
 A **section** is a smaller part within a block, used for detection (entry, stop, or exit).
+There is more than one way to arrange a block but in essence a block contains 3 sections.
+Entry section, middle section and stop section.
+If the block can be driven in both directions the entry and exit sections can be swapped in.
+The general idea is that when a train enters the entry sections it starts to slow down.
+The train may stop in the middle section.
+If the train overshoots and hits the stop section it is stopped faster.
+To wire the middle section to an occupancy decoder is not really needed.
+It could help to detect loose wagons (that can be detected)

 ### Decoders
 Decoders translate digital commands into actions.
-They come in three main types:
+They come in two main types:
-- Locomotive decoders
+- Locomotive decoders (mobile decoders)
-- Accessory decoders
+- Accessory decoders  (stationary decoders)
-- Feedback modules

 Each decoder has its own digital address.
+The command centers uses these addresses to control each decoder individually.

 ### Command Station
 The command station (central unit) is the link between the computer and the track.
-It sends DCC signals to the rails and interprets feedback.
+It sends DCC signals to all locomotive and accessory decoders and it relays feedback to a computer.

-### Summary
-Inputs detect events, logic decides, outputs act — decoders handle communication, and blocks organize traffic.

 ---

 ## Chapter 2 — Digital Control in a Nutshell

-Digital control replaces analog wiring.
-The track carries both power and commands.

 When a train enters a block:
 1. The detector senses occupancy.